SteffenHebestreit/spring-boot-ai-chat-dockerized/README.md

     *   Accessible on `http://localhost:8080`.
     *   Configurable through `application.properties` which is mounted as a volume for easy updates.
     *   Supports Agent-to-Agent (A2A) protocol and Model Context Protocol (MCP) for tool integration.
+    *   Depends on the WebCrawl MCP service for web crawling capabilities.

 *   **Frontend (`frontend`):**
     *   Built using `Dockerfile_frontend`.